homemadearcade/zero/notes/TECHDOCUMENT.md

 Collision Grid
 ---

+GAME MODEL DDATA

+Everything is the same class
+Camera, Controls are all on the class object, not based on the hero object

+Front end fills in the blanks of every class, object, brush, stage, and player based on the default model.
+It also makes a brush for every class id!

+The back end only stores what’s different than the default model and will delete any null key -> value pairs given to it

+Never send an update with more data than you need!
+A deep merge takes place on the back end

 Default Class, Default Object get placed onto all classes and instance objects when loading the game model

 Default Game Model gets placed onto the game model when loading up, it has a default stage on it